Another Book of Nothing Chapters 20 - 24:

 Longchen Rabjam, The Precious Treasury of the Way of Abiding

-If, as in eastern philosophies in which our see-saw of actions and reactions based on apparent causes and effects, is believed to result in the momentum for birth after birth, if you begin to feel tired of there being no end in sight, the problem becomes not how to live forever, but how indeed to die!
-This extinction of self from which we, like every form of life, run like petrified rabbits, may in fact be the one thing in life that is the most difficult to successfully achieve!
+If, as in eastern philosophies in which the see-saw of actions and reactions based on apparent causes and effects is believed to result in the momentum for one birth after another, and if we begin to feel tired of there being no end in sight, the problem becomes not how to live forever, but how indeed to die!
+This extinction of individual selfhood from which we, like every form of life, run like petrified rabbits, may in fact be the one thing in life that is most difficult to successfully achieve!

 There is no front or back, before, behind, no left or right, no up nor down, in emptiness.
 There is no central point.
 There are no boundaries.
-There is no thought.
+There is not a single thought.
 There certainly are no worries, and no pain.
 There’s no first or second, beginning, middle or end - no time, no motion, no space or distance - no dimension in fact, at all.
 There is no light or dark, no colour, life or death.
 It isn’t big or small.
 Indeed, we are all fully qualified to define emptiness in terms of what it is not!
 There is no universe, no God, no you or me.
-It just isn’t there.
+It just isn’t there - and yet paradoxically nothing is missing as nothing can possibly arise from anywherehere else!

-Above all, nothing has nothing to do with our fear of it - nor any concept of fear at all!
+Above all, nothing has nothing to do with our fear of it - no concept of fear, or anything else for that matter, in it at all!

 Now you see it, now you don’t.
 The end of another story!